ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : Short name for the value a JSONPath expression is applied to.

 Location:
-: the position of a value within the argument consisting of a possibly empty sequence of names and indexes.
-The empty sequence is the location of the argument itself.
+: the position of a value within the argument.
+This can be thought of as a sequence of names and indexes navigating to the value through the objects and arrays in the argument.
+  The empty sequence indicates the location of the argument itself.
   A location can be represented as a Normalized Path (defined below).

 Node:
 : The pair of a value along with its location within the argument.